yursur/Traffic_sign_detection_pytorch/classification/README.md

 found on the photo.

 The 'train' folder consist the code of training processes for every of 6 subclasses.
-The common training function, which used for every of 6 subclasses in the 'train' folder, is described in the 'train.py' file.
+The common training function, which used for training classifier for every of 6 subclasses in the 'train' folder, is described in the 'train.py' file.